Limited household access to food in some areas due to conflict

 Other key factors

-Humanitarian action: The national response plan under preparation includes food assistance and resilience building for approximately 450,000 people identified by the harmonized framework workshop.
-Support in terms of agricultural inputs for the new agricultural year, and support for farmers in the form of animal feed and veterinary care in areas with a pasture deficit, is under way and/or planned.
-Support for the reintegration of returnees and repatriates will continue throughout the outlook period.
-These resilience-building programs will limit the use of negative coping strategies by beneficiary populations.
+Humanitarian assistance: The national response plan developed by the Government in collaboration with technical partners provides food assistance and resilience building for approximately 450,000 people identified by the Cadre Harmonisé workshop from June to September.
+The same will apply to households displaced as a result of conflict.
+Support in terms of agricultural inputs for the new growing season, and support for farmers in the form of animal feed and veterinary care provided by the Government and its partners is under way and/or planned.
+Support for reintegrating returning and repatriated populations will continue throughout this scenario period.

 Region Contact Information